 Then, after the minute turns, you should see your other terminal update with:

 A daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pincode.
 There is no way to retrieve the pincode except by going through all of the 10000 combinations, called brute-forcing.
-You do not need to create new connections each time

 Well, that seems relatively straightforward.